The Ultimate 5-Minute Morning Smoothie

 As a Registered Dietitian and nutrition professional, I’m here to tell you that when it come to smoothies, lower calorie does not equal better!
 If want to treat our smoothies like a meal, then we need to make sure we’re including everything that we would in a chew-able meal, too.

-This means that in addition to fruits and/or vegetables, we want to include a solid source of protein, a source of fat, fibre, and a source of fat.
-I wrote all about this in my post on How to Make a Healthy Smoothie.
+This means that in addition to fruits and/or vegetables, we want to include a solid source of protein, a source of fat, and a source of fibre.
+I wrote all about this in my post on How to Build a Balanced Breakfast.

 This mixture of ingredients combines together to offer a balanced breakfast smoothie that promotes fullness, stable blood sugar levels, and sustained energy.
 And that’s exactly what I did to create my Ultimate Morning Smoothie recipe.